-With its wealth of wildlife and safari experiences, rich diversity of landscapes and scenery, and proud cultural traditions, Africa inspires at every turn.
+With its wealth of wildlife and safari experiences, rich diversity of destinations, landscapes and scenery, and proud cultural traditions, Africa inspires at every turn.

 Southern Africa is home to some of Africa’s greatest safari destinations, including the Kruger Park, Chobe, Etosha, and the Okavango Delta.
 Add on Table Mountain, the Cape Winelands and the Garden Route, not to mention Victoria Falls, the Bazaruto Archipelago and Sossusvlei, and you have the makings of an epic bucket list journey, no matter where you go.